Trustee Lynn Pombonyo

 4VS currently has openings for High School Students, residing in the four-village area, to join the staff as television production crew members.
 No experience is necessary.
 This is a great opportunity for anyone interested in learning about the technical positions and equipment used to create our programs.
 For nearly 25 years, local student staff members have gained invaluable experience in a real-world setting.
 This experience has assisted in college acceptance and post-graduation employment in the media industry.
 If interested, please contact the studio by email: [email protected] or call 516-326-1150.
 A new edition of the Floral Park Mayor’s report will debut Monday September 12th at 9:30pm and repeat on Thursday September 15th at the same time.
 As always, please visit www.4vs.org for the complete list of shows, dates, and times.

 Mayor Kevin Fitzgerald

-Thank you to Felix Procacci, “Just the Facts Media” and Brandon Duffy from Blank Slate Media for attending the meeting tonight.
+Thank you to Felix Procaccia of ‘Just the Facts Media’ and to Brandon Duffy, Blank Slate Media (on Zoom) for attending.
+It is appreciated.